 - Pull: “My former boss hired me to a new role at Y Co”, “My biggest client hired me”, “I decided I wanted a different path for my life.”
 You’d follow that up by finding out if XYZ proactively then moved to LA for new opportunities.

-Reading body language: During the Story interview it’s important to pay attention to physical cues.
+Reading body language: During the Story interview, it’s important to pay attention to physical cues.
 Shifts in body language and other inconsistencies can be more telling than the words coming out of a candidate’s mouth.
-Read more about the science of body language here: http://www.scienceofpeople.com/do-you-know-when-someone-is-lying-to-you-new/
+Read more about the science of body language here.

-Assign up to three interviewers individually or separately to deep dive into how the candidate’s experience and strengths align with the Outcomes + Competencies for this specific role.
-Interviewers should be experienced in the Outcome or Competency they are interviewing for.
+Assign up to three interviewers individually or separately to deep dive into how the candidate’s experience and strengths align with the Outcomes + Competencies within the scope of the Executive Assistant role.

 Time: 45 minutes to an hour.

-Cultural Fit: This is important to create a cultural fit scorecard that is unique to each company/client we work with — then add to this section as Calm.com has a vastly different cultural DNA than Bridgewater Associates.
+Cultural Fit: It is important to create a cultural fit scorecard that is unique to your company.

 The goal is 5 reference calls depending on the level of hire: past bosses, peers or customers.